-Prospectus dated February 28, 2022, as amended March 16, 2022.
+Prospectus dated February 28, 2023.

 Interval Fund/Repurchase Offers.
 The Fund is an "interval fund," a type of fund that, in order to provide liquidity to Shareholders, conducts quarterly repurchase offers of 10% to 25% of its outstanding Shares at NAV.
 The Fund currently conducts quarterly repurchase offers for 10% of its outstanding Shares under ordinary circumstances.